-The warm California weather was calling Bill, and in October of 1960 Bill returned to California, and he went back to work for Barris Kustoms again.
-As George wouldn't pay him more than $100 a week, Bill rented a building next to Eddie Martinez in Lynwood after a couple of months, doing part-time work.
+The warm California weather was calling Bill, and in October of 1960 he returned to California.
+He went back to work for Barris Kustoms again, but as George wouldn't pay him more than $100 a week, Bill rented a building next to Eddie Martinez in Lynwood.
 One day George called Bill in the office saying "Hey Willy, I hear you got a shop" He was pretty hot-headed in those days according to Bill, and told him he couldn't make it.
 But Bill was there for 23 years running his own company called Bill Hines Kustom Auto.
 George had respect for Bill, they were still friends and Bill continued doing some sub-contracting for George when the shop was busy.
 Bill and George were competitive, and according to Bill, George kept Bill out of the magazines, keeping him from getting recognition.
 George never stepped on Bill's toes though, and according to an interview Bill did with The Rodder's Journal Number Fifty Six, he never took credit for any of his work.

 In 1962 after meeting Ron Aguirre and his X-Sonic bubble top Corvette Bill equipped Tats Gotanda's Candy blue 1959 Chevrolet Impala, better known as the Buddah Buggy with a full hydraulic lift system.
 After that Bill became one of the first installation shops of hydraulic lift systems, and he installed hydraulics on several other cars.
 The best set around at the time included an Adele square pump or Kidde valve with the pump tank containing the hydraulic oil sitting on top of the motor.
 Bill was later named "The Godfather of Hydraulics".
 In 1969 Bill's shop was located at 11 508 Long Beach Blvd. in Lynwood, California.
 In 1981, Bill told Chalo Lafuente of Technical Lowrider Magazine that some of his latest hobbies included restoring antique cars back to original, and converting Cadillac Sevilles into 2-door convertibles using hydraulic system to retract the rag top.
 In the same interview Bill also told Chalo that he had stopped putting hydraulics on cars due to the increased cost of parts and labor.